HalisManaz/Smart-Maple-Book-Scraping-Project/README.md

 5. **logging**: Used for generating log messages for debugging and understanding the flow of the program.

 The project is designed to be run in a Docker environment.
 Docker is used for setting up isolated containers for the Python application and MongoDB.
 Docker Compose is used to manage these multiple containers as a single service.

+## **Running the Application**

+The application is designed to be run in a Docker environment.
+You need to have Docker and Docker Compose installed to run the application.
+To start the application, navigate to the project directory in your terminal and run the command `docker-compose up`.

+This will start the two Docker containers: one for the Python application and one for MongoDB.
+The Python application will start scraping data from the specified websites and store the data in the MongoDB database.